filipesilva/multi-stage-queue/README.md

 - Application state: state maintained by an application when interpreting events.
 - Subscription: an ordered stream of events from a log starting at a given order number.

-As a writer, you start by creating new MQS state atom with one stage for each of your logs, and setup subscriptions for each of your logs.
+As a writer, you start by creating new MSQ state atom with one stage for each of your logs, and setup subscriptions for each of your logs.

-Whenever your subscriptions show a new event was added to a log, you add it to the matching stage in the MQS state atom.
+Whenever your subscriptions show a new event was added to a log, you add it to the matching stage in the MSQ state atom.
-The MQS API will determine if it's an insert or promote.
+The MSQ API will determine if it's an insert or promote.

 Each time the atom changes you look at the last operation to decide what to do in your application:
 - promotions and insertions mean you need to save that event to the next stage